SaiDurga-28/Offline-News-Reader-PWA/README.md

 - The application follows an **offline-first approach**
 - Static assets are cached using a **Service Worker**
-- Previously fetched news articles are stored locally
+- Previously fetched news articles are stored in IndexedDB for reliable offline access
 - When offline:
   - Cached news is displayed
   - Users can bookmark articles